huzaifakhan0308/capston-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Give credit to everyone who inspired your codebase.
+- I would like to credit Cindy SHin for the amazing Behance design that my project is based off
-> I would like to thank...shayan my czn
+- I would like to thank my coding partners, standup partners every code reviewer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>